railwayapp/docs/src/docs/reference/teams.md

 title: Teams
 ---

 Teams are how organizations are represented within Railway.
-Teams can be created via the Hobby, Pro, or Enterprise plans.
+Teams can be created via the Pro or Enterprise plans.

-For more information, see the [pricing page](https://railway.app/pricing).
+For more information, visit our [documentation on pricing](/reference/pricing) or [railway.app/pricing](https://railway.app/pricing).

 ## Creating a Team